taylorham/cra-template-dfx/README.md

 This spins up your `dfx` canister in the background and runs your React app with webpack-dev-server.

-> :tada:  Special thanks to Mio Quispe for their work on [`create-dfinity-app`](https://github.com/MioQuispe/create-dfinity-app) as inspiration and groundwork!
+> :tada:&nbsp;&nbsp;&nbsp;Special thanks to Mio Quispe for their work on [`create-dfinity-app`](https://github.com/MioQuispe/create-dfinity-app) as inspiration and groundwork!